France, Italy call for full-time Eurogroup chief

 The scuffles broke out around the Campo de' Fiori central square where people had gathered to protest against a high-speed rail link being built between France and northern Italy.

-(Reporting by Julien Ponthus and Gavin Jones; writing by Leigh Thomas; editing by Mark John, Paul Taylor and David Evans)
+(Reporting by Julien Ponthus; writing by Leigh Thomas; editing by Mark John and Paul Taylor)